Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/ntp_client_server.rst

 Usage
 ^^^^^
 - Install on a Node via the ``SoftwareManager`` to start the database service.
-- Service runs on TCP port 123 by default.
+- Service runs on UDP port 123 by default.

 Implementation
 ^^^^^^^^^^^^^^